 Sarah Rich is writer, editor, and strategic consultant.
 She is a co-founder of the Knight-Batten award winning Longshot Magazine and the Foodprint Project, and the founding editor of the Smithsonian Magazine blog, Design Decoded.
 She is also a senior researcher for Webbmedia Group.

 Sarah is a former senior editor at Dwell and former managing editor of Worldchanging, the award-winning online publication focused on solutions for a sustainable future, where she co-authored and edited the bestselling book, Worldchanging: A User’s Guide for the 21st Century (Abrams, 2006).
 She is also the founding managing editor of Inhabitat, one of the most widely read websites on sustainable design and architecture.

 Sarah’s work has been published in Wired, The Atlantic, Gourmet, BusinessWeek, Details, the Globe & Mail, Huffington Post, Creative Review and elsewhere.
 She has lectured in Brazil, India, the United Arab Emirates, and throughout North America, and has been a new media and sustainability expert commentator on NPR, BBC World Service, and Current TV.
 She serves on the board of directors for Project H, a non-profit organization working to promote humanitarian design, and Ambidextrous, the quarterly journal of the Stanford University Design School.
-She lives with her husband in Oakland, California.
+She lives with her husband and son in Oakland, California.

 Follow Sarah on Twitter @sarahrich